peteroupc/peteroupc.github.io/morealg.md

 The following summarizes what can be established about these algebraic functions:

 - sqrt(_&lambda;_) can be simulated.
+- Every quadratic irrational in (0, 1) can be simulated.
 - Every rational function with rational coefficients that maps the open interval (0, 1) to (0, 1) can be simulated.
 - If _f_(_&lambda;_) and _g_(_&lambda;_) can be simulated, so can _f_(_&lambda;_)\*_g_(_&lambda;_), _f_(_g_(_&lambda;_)), and _g_(_f_(_&lambda;_)).
 - If a full-domain pushdown automaton (defined later) can generate words of a given length with a given probability (a _probability distribution_ of word lengths), then the probability generating function for that distribution can be simulated, as well as for that distribution conditioned on a finite set or periodic infinite set of word lengths (e.g., all odd word lengths only).